pytchlang/pytch-tutorials/ticket-vending-machine/tutorial.md

 {{< commit hide-money-on-green-flag >}}

-Our next job will be to write code to show the money.
+Our next job will be to write code to show the money at the right time.

 ## Show the different sorts of money

 To show the different sorts of money (two coins and one note), we can re-use the ideas we used for showing the ticket types.
-Copying the way that code did it, we can write a method `show_money()` for our `Money` sprite:
+Copying the way that code did it, we add a method `show_money()` to our `Money` sprite.
+The method sets costumes, moves, and makes clones exactly as the `Ticket` sprite did.
+This time, we arrange the money horizontally across the centre of the stage.

+Because we've done this before, here is the code all in one piece:

 {{< commit show-coins-and-note >}}